CollisionBear/BearDataEditor/README.md

 ![alt Bear Data editor splash](https://repository-images.githubusercontent.com/609868413/f422bb44-c553-4368-a2b4-95aa2fa48dca)
  List, Search, and edit objects with an easy-to-access alternative to the Project view.
 Working with Bear Data Editor enables frictionless editing of your content from a single place as your project grows.

 Any Class inheriting from ScriptableObject and MonoBehaviour can use the [BearDataEditor] attribute (available in the CollisionBear.BearDataEditor namespace)to be exposed by the editor window.
-The editor can display any scriptable objects or prefab with a specific monobehavior component of a given type.
-The editor sorts the results by name and finds them in the project folder regardless of location.
-Support for several open editor instances simultaneously is also available, along with searching by name among instances.
+The editor can display any scriptable objects, or prefab with a monobehavior component, of a given type.
+The editor finds them in the project folder regardless of location and sorts the results by name.
+Support for several open editor instances simultaneously is also available, along with filtering among the objects based on their names.

 Next to every asset is a folder icon that reveals its location in the Unity project folder.